 In addition, a system of checks and balances may need to be set up.
 For instance, I make most of our family’s purchases on Amazon, but the confirmation e-mail is sent to my husband’s e-mail.
 That’s because my husband used to make the Amazon purchases for school books.
 We’ve left the system the way it is because then he knows exactly what I’ve purchased on Amazon.
 We’ve never struggled with financial infidelity, but if someone has, this is an excellent way to be open about your purchases.

-Finally, couple’s and individual counseling may be necessary.
+Finally, couple’s and individual therapy may be necessary.
 Couple’s therapy can help the couple learn to trust one another and move forward in their relationship, despite the financial infidelity.
 Individual therapy may be necessary so the one who kept the secret can learn why he or she behaved that way and how to recover from the underlying issue that caused the infidelity.

 Keep in mind, “‘Betrayal regarding money can be just as painful and damaging as other kinds of cheating,’ says Tina Tessina, psychotherapist and author of Money, Sex and Kids: Stop Fighting about the Three Things That Can Ruin Your Marriage.
 When a partner is caught concealing huge amounts of debt or involved in money-related addiction, the result can be a ‘total loss of trust, feelings of betrayal and destruction of the relationship'” (Forbes).